lindadqd/java-docker-day-2/README.md

 ## Core

-Create an API with the usual GET/PUT/POST/DELETE endpoints.

-The API should serve user data for a Micro-Blogging platform (something like Twitter).
+Create an API with the usual GET/PUT/POST/DELETE endpoints, the API could serve user data for a Micro-Blogging platform (something like Twitter) or you could reuse a previous exercises API endpoints.
+Either way the code will need to be in this repo for us to see it.

 Work out some sensible tables for a basic version of this that will allow a single user to use the platform to make posts etc.